majoreks/postgraduate-proj-telescope-img-analysis/report/report.md

 * Evaluating predictions using robust metrics (mAP, IoU),
 * Automatically adjusting to different detection thresholds (via NMS and hyperparameter tuning).

-# 2 JOAN ORÓ TELESCOPE DATASET
+# 2 Joan Oró Telescope Dataset

 The Team has worked with a set of **astronomical images**, both **raw** and **pre-processed**, with the goal of detecting **relevant astrophysical objects**, such as **stars**, **galaxies**, or other celestial bodies.